NHL on TNT: National contract (2021–present)

-The contract was reported to be valued at $225 million per-season.
+The contract was reported to be valued at $225 million per season.

 On May 26, 2021, Turner announced the hiring of Wayne Gretzky as its lead studio analyst, and that NBC's top commentary team of Kenny Albert and Eddie Olczyk moved to Turner as its lead commentary team.
 Retired basketball player and current TNT Inside the NBA panelist Charles Barkley, who is a friend of Gretzky, was instrumental in convincing Gretzky to join Turner.
 Craig Morgan, an Arizona-based reporter on the Arizona Coyotes and correspondent for the NHL Network, reported that Darren Pang and Keith Jones, color commentators for the St. Louis Blues and Philadelphia Flyers, respectively, would be joining Turner.
 On June 9, Morgan reported that NBC's Anson Carter would be doing the same.
 On June 28, Marchand reported that Islanders play-by-play man Brendan Burke was in talks to join Turner as their #2 play-by-play man.
 On August 31, it was reported that Liam McHugh would join TNT from NBC.

 On September 14, 2021, TNT announced its slate of on-air staff for its inaugural season.
-Jones, who served as a studio analyst at NBC, would join Albert and Olczyk on the lead broadcast team as the lead "Inside-the-Glass" reporter.
+Jones, a studio analyst at NBC, would join Albert and Olczyk on the lead broadcast team as the lead ice-level reporter.
 Burke and Pang were named as the secondary broadcast team.
 McHugh and Carter were named to the studio team, along with former Coyotes head coach Rick Tocchet and veteran Paul Bissonnette, who all joined Gretzky in studio.
 Hockey Night in Canada’s Jennifer Botterill, NHL Network's Jackie Redmond, and Tarik El-Bashir also appear as contributors.
 TNT later added former referee Don Koharski as a rules analyst, and former Blackhawk Jamal Mayers as an extra contributor.

 On November 23, TNT added retired Rangers goaltender Henrik Lundqvist to its studio panel, starting on the next day's broadcast.
 On November 30, TNT welcomed former referee Stéphane Auger to their team, as another rules analyst, joining Koharski.
 He made his debut during the Penguins-Oilers game the next night.
 On January 13, 2022, TNT added Nabil Karim, formerly of ESPN, to contribute as secondary studio host and reporter for both the NHL and the NBA.
 Former NBC and current Kraken play-by-play announcer John Forslund was picked up by TNT as a fill-in announcer, whenever Albert or Burke are on assignment.
 Forslund first filled in for Albert for the Avalanche-Golden Knights game on February 16, as Albert was working the Olympic women's hockey gold medal game for NBC about an hour after puck drop.
 Sharks color commentator Bret Hedican also joined in a fill-in role, joining Forslund in Vancouver on March 9.
-TNT added several announcers to their roster for the playoffs, whose teams that missed the playoffs this season, including Randy Hahn, Dave Goucher, Jim Jackson, Butch Goring, Drew Remenda, Shane Hnidy and Jody Shelley.
+TNT added several announcers to their roster for the playoffs including Randy Hahn, Dave Goucher, Jim Jackson, Butch Goring, Drew Remenda, Shane Hnidy and Jody Shelley.